Sigiriya: Mirror wall

-This lovely couplet shows that the Sinhalese of old were great poets.
-They not only had a wonderful sense of rhyme and metre, but also resorted to a poetic device we call ‘play on words’ as we see in the combination of hasun (message) with hasun (geese).
-The poet’s eagerness to hear from his lady love is compared to the bee’s fascination for lotus blooms, whose large petals provide it an easy landing pad to drink its nectar and frolic if it wishes.
+This couplet uses a play on words as in the combination of hasun (message) with hasun (swans).
+The poet's eagerness to hear from his lady love is compared to the bee's fascination for lotus blooms, whose large petals provide it an easy landing pad to drink its nectar and frolic if it wishes.

 Out of the 1500 plus poems, most are addressed to the ladies on the frescoes.
 Men praised their beauty and women shared their envy.
 A contemporary female, clearly less enamoured with the frescoes, records different, if equally passionate emotions:

 "A deer-eyed maiden of the mountain side arouses anger in my mind.
 In her hand she holds a string of pearls, and in her eyes she assumes rivalry with me."